A223D/oledAnimationsESP32Arduino/README.md

 outputString += str(imageObject.n_frames)
 outputString += "][1024]={\n"
 ```
-This part initialize the buffer for a frame, declares variable for the width and height of the screen, declares the target gif file, and begins the .c file that will store all the frames.
+This part initialize the buffer for a frame, declares variable for the width and height of the screen, declares the target .gif file, and begins the .c file that will store all the frames.

 We also create the `drawPixel` function, which takes 0-indexed coordinates, and a colour(1 or 0), and sets or clears a bit accordingly.
 This is used to create a frame in the `buffer` list, which consists of 1024 bytes.
 We first find the byte number and bit number in the byte.
 Then that byte is read from the `buffer` list and the specific bit is cleared or set.
 Then the modified byte is places back into `buffer`.
 This function is used later on.

-After that, we open the gif file, check if it is animated, and print the number of frames.
+After that, we open the .gif file, check if it is animated, and print the number of frames.
 We add that to the output frame file, and start the 2D array.

 The next part of the script is as follows:
 ```python